Part 7 of my How to do Los Angeles series: on food!

 El Cholo, Santa Monica, Mexican, $$/$$$ – A branch of the famous mid-city restaurant.
 See Central LA for more information.

 The Gallery, Santa Monica, steak and seafood, $$$ – Opened in 1934, this is Santa Monica’s oldest restaurant.
-It has unique nautical theming, good food, and a great salad dressing story.
+It has a unique nautical theming, good food, and a great salad dressing story.
 Located near my beach walk.

 Senor G’s, Playa del Rey, Mexican, $ – Great Mexican food (and smoothies?).
 Their grande burrito can feed three people.